chocolateboy/babel-plugin-inline-functions/README.md

 - inlining may bloat your code
 - inlining may not speed things up and may even slow things down<sup>1</sup>
-- only works with functions that have a single return statement and simple (i.e. non-destructuring) parameters: keep things simple
+- only works with functions that are single return statements with simple (i.e. non-destructuring) parameters: keep things simple

-<sup>1</sup> Particularly on v8, which may have a better idea of what should be
+<sup>1</sup> Particularly on V8, which may have a better idea of what should be
 inlined when, and the memory/speed tradeoffs, than the developer.

 # SEE ALSO